Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature

-\begin{rem} The absence of constant terms in the integrand of $t_{\max}$ is the most essential property to show that $t_{\max} < \infty$ in the preceding work \cite{Mat2018} when $p_\ast \in \mathcal{E}$ is hyperbolic, where the Hartman-Grobman-type argument is applied to extracting the exponentially decaying property of the integrand.
+\begin{rem} The absence of constant terms in the integrand of $t_{\max}$ is the most essential property to show that $t_{\max} < \infty$ in the preceding work \cite{Mat2018} when \KMa{equilibria on the horizon} are hyperbolic, where the Hartman-Grobman-type argument is applied to extracting the exponentially decaying property of the integrand.
 This property is essentially independent of the choice of compactifications associated with appropriately chosen time-scale desingularizations.
-The present argument explicitly extracts this property to show $t_{\max} < \infty$ by means of the parameterization method. \end{rem}
+The present argument explicitly extracts this property to verify $t_{\max} < \infty$ by means of the parameterization method. \end{rem}

-Summarizing the above argument, our methodology for validating (saddle-type) blow-up solutions consists of the following. \begin{enumerate} \item Validate the local stable manifold of an equilibrium on the horizon for desingularized vector fields via the parameterization method. \item Extend the validated stable manifold via (backward) integration, that is done by considering the time-reversed desingularized vector fields. \item Compute a rigorous enclosure of the blow-up time through the decomposition of the form (\ref{blow-up-time-dir-dec}) as well as direct integrations through solution trajectories and parameterizations shown in Section \ref{sec:tmax-smoothness}. \end{enumerate}
+Summarizing the above arguments, our methodology for validating (saddle-type) blow-up solutions consists of the following. \begin{enumerate} \item Validate the local stable manifold of an equilibrium on the horizon for desingularized vector fields via the parameterization method. \item Extend the validated stable manifold via (backward) integration, that is done by considering the time-reversed desingularized vector fields. \item Compute a rigorous enclosure of the blow-up time $t_{\max}$ through the decomposition of the form (\ref{tmax-basic}) as well as direct integrations \KMa{through trajectories and parameterizations}. \end{enumerate}